Sign our petition and stop sex for water

 Being extorted to have sex in exchange for drinking water.
 It happens, and it's unacceptable!

 Due to increasing water scarcity and a lack of water supplies, women are pressured to have sex in exchange for water.
-Sign our petition now and join us in letting the United Nations Special Rapporteur know that sex for water must stop.
+Sign our petition now and join us in our fight to end sextortion.

 Will you help us collect 80,000 signatures?